-Email us at stories@ageuk.org.uk.
+Email your story to stories@ageuk.org.uk.

 This information guide has been prepared by Age UK and contains general advice only, it should not be relied on as a basis for any decision or action and cannot be used as a substitute for professional advice.